-Regulations for M. A. Programme in History (With effect from the Academic Year 2020-2021 onwards)
+Regulations for M. A. Five Year Integrated Programme in History (With effect from the Academic Year 2020-2021)

-Objective of the Programme
+Aim of the Programme

-This programme provides a basic understanding of historical concepts, perspectives and methodology.
-It also familiarizes the student with the fundamentals of Indian Archaeology, Ancient, Medieval and Modern Indian History, Asian History and World History from a geo-diversity perspective.
+This Programme provides a basic understanding of historical concepts, perspectives and methodology.
+It also familiarizes the student with the fundamentals of Indian Archaeology and History, Asian History and World History.